FC Schalke 04: 2000–2019: Top-table mainstay, European semi-final

 In the 2007–08 season, Schalke progressed past the Champions League group stage for the first time and advanced to the quarter-finals after defeating Porto on penalties in the round of 16.
 They were eliminated by Barcelona in the quarter-finals, losing both home and away matches 0–1.

 On 9 October 2006, Russian oil company Gazprom became the club's new sponsor.
 The company stated it expected to invest as much as €125 million in the club over a five-and-a-half-year period.
 Gazprom's sponsorship has been seen by some analysts as a politically motivated attempt to buy friendship in Germany.
-Within this sponsorship, Schalke 04 and Zenit Saint Petersburg signed a "partnership agreement"; both clubs intend to work closely on improving football-related issues.
+Within this sponsorship, Schalke 04 and Zenit Saint Petersburg signed a "partnership agreement"; both clubs intended to work closely on improving football-related issues.

 On 13 April 2008, the club announced the dismissal of manager Mirko Slomka after a heavy defeat at the hands of Werder Bremen and elimination from the Champions League.
 Former players Mike Büskens and Youri Mulder were put in charge of the first team on an interim basis.
 For the 2008–09 Bundesliga season, Schalke signed a new head coach, Fred Rutten, previously of Twente.
 Rutten signed a contract running until June 2010.
-In March 2009, Rutten was sacked and, once more, Mike Büskens, Youri Mulder and Oliver Reck took over the helm.
+In March 2009, Rutten was sacked, and, once more, Mike Büskens, Youri Mulder and Oliver Reck took over the helm.

 On 1 July 2009, Felix Magath, who had led VfL Wolfsburg to the top of the table in the Bundesliga, became head coach and general manager of the Königsblauen.
 The appointment of Magath as manager coincided with a multimillion-euro spending spree, allowing Schalke to acquire internationally known forwards Klaas-Jan Huntelaar and Raúl.
-Magath's tenure at the club was initially successful, seeing the side score a glut of goals in the first few months of the season, though defensive frailties and Magath's questionable squad selection had made him unpopular with Schalke supporters by December 2010.
+Magath's tenure at the club was initially successful, seeing the side score a lot of goals in the first few months of the season, though defensive frailties and Magath's questionable squad selection had made him unpopular with Schalke supporters by December 2010.